ardi407/2022-2023-Football-Player-EDA/README.md

 ## Objectives
 - Statistics: Descriptive and Inferential
 - EDA and Visualisation
-- Creating Dashboard using Tableu
+- Creating Dashboard using tableau

 ## Libraries
 - Pandas